magomimmo/modern-cljs/doc/tutorial-14.md

             [cljs.reader :refer [read-string]]))
 ```

-If you had not stop the `cljsbuild` auto compilation from the previuos
+If you had not stop the `cljsbuild` auto compilation from the previous
 run you should see the CLJS/Google Closure Compiler running again to
 produce the optimized `modern.js` script file.